-What is a counter?
+- What is counter?

-To finding out the answer of question what is a counter?We should know as name suggests counter is a digital device which count something.
+What is a counter?We should know as name suggests counter is a digital device which count something.
 Basically counters are one of the simplest types of sequential networks of digital electronics.
 And a counter is usually constructed from one or more flip flops that change output accordingly input pulses are received.

-(i) Asynchronous and Synchronous counters.
+- (i) Asynchronous and Synchronous.

-(ii) Single and multi mode counters.
+- (ii) Single and multi mode.

 See the block diagram of a counter in bellow.